 Review and Outlook

-Looking ahead, we are encouraged by recent signs of recovery in the markets and the U.S. economy.
-However, as long-term investors who have lived through numerous market cycles, we have learned not to try to predict the unpredictable.
+While we are encouraged by recent signs of recovery in the markets and the U.S. economy, as long-term investors who have lived through numerous market cycles, we have learned not to try to predict the unpredictable.
 Instead, we focus on identifying and researching well-managed unique businesses with durable competitive advantages and compelling growth prospects and investing in them at attractive prices.
 We think the combination of unchanged long-term growth outlooks and attractive valuations should result in strong returns over time.

 Top Contributors/Detractors to Performance